TheCoffee/tasks/README.md

 # tasks
 Tasks is an android app for creating a list of tasks.
+This app was created as part of Coffee Workshops on Android Development.